December 19, 2018

 "Within weeks of his arrival at VA, then-Acting Secretary Wilkie appointed Dr. Keita Franklin as VA’s new suicide prevention director, and she is reviewing the spending for this important program as part of her duties.
 Suicide prevention is VA’s highest clinical priority, and as Sec.
 Wilkie said in the report, every death by suicide is a tragedy.
 We will not relent in our efforts to connect veterans in need with lifesaving support."

-As part of their report on VA and veteran suicide, the GAO made two "recommendations for executive action" which Cashour said the department will follow:
+As part of its report on VA and veteran suicide, the GAO made two "recommendations for executive action," which Cashour said the department will follow.
+They are: